OWNER’S MANUAL

 FEATURES Your RadioShack DX-398 All-Band Shortwave Receiver

 with Radio Data System brings you the voices of the world.
-In

 the 14 international short-wave (SW) bands, you can hear news